-A 3D scanning Lidar of the type discussed in this article is mounted on the Scout137 Drone System.
+A 3D scanning LiDAR of the type discussed in this article is mounted on the Scout137 Drone System.

-What is Lidar?
+What is LiDAR?

-Light Detection and Ranging (Lidar) is a remote sensing technology that uses pulsed laser light to measure physical distance.
+Light Detection and Ranging (LiDAR) is a remote sensing technology that uses pulsed laser light to measure physical distance.
 In short, it rapidly fires laser beams and measures the time it takes for emitted light to travel to the nearest surface and back.

-On the other hand, Chinese automotive company Xpeng invest heavily on Lidar technology and plan to use Lidar as part of their sensor package for autonomous driving.
+On the other hand, Chinese automotive company Xpeng invest heavily on LiDAR technology and plan to use LiDAR as part of their sensor package for autonomous driving.
 They believe cameras alone will not be enough.

-Using proven 3D Lidar technology together with our advanced software, we have created a synthetic GPS system.
-Just as with a GPS drone, the operator can fly in ‘position mode’ supported by 3D Lidar data.
+Using proven 3D LiDAR technology together with our advanced software, we have created a synthetic GPS system.
+Just as with a GPS drone, the operator can fly in ‘position mode’ supported by 3D LiDAR data.
 This keeps the drone in place and ensures anti-collision, while the operator focuses on the images.Nicolai Husteli, CEO ScoutDI

-We chose these 3D Lidar sensors because of the ideal compromise of properties and value for money.
+We chose these 3D LiDAR sensors because of the ideal compromise of properties and value for money.
 They can also be used for capturing mapping data about complex environments such as forests and building interiors.
 But for us, the sensors let the drone see what you cannot see.

 Overcoming indoor navigation problems

-Benefits of Lidar for the drone operator
+Benefits of LiDAR for the drone pilot

-If the drone operator doesn’t know what is next to or behind the drone, the inspection process can be impacted by confusion and lack of overview.
+If the drone pilot doesn’t know what is next to or behind the drone, the inspection process can be impacted by confusion and lack of overview.
 This poses a direct safety threat, threatens the integrity of data quality and coverage, and risks damage to the asset and the drone itself.

 The 3D map can be zoomed, panned or rotated to whatever angle will provide the best insights for drone operations.
 You can also of course explore and interpret the data after the inspection has finished.

-Connecting the ground station to the internet allows remote participants to join a live-streamed inspection and see the same visual and 3D Lidar data in real-time via the Scout Portal, that the operator sees on his tablet.
+Connecting the ground station to the internet allows remote participants to join a live-streamed inspection and see the same visual and 3D LiDAR data in real-time via the Scout Portal, that the operator sees on his tablet.

 Have confidence in data coverage

-How does a drone operator know with confidence that 100% of the infrastructure has been inspected?
-This is a tough challenge in big, confined spaces where everything looks the same with repeating, self-like structures.
-Another benefit of the Scout 137 is that the flight path of the drone is recorded together with the 3D map generated from the 3D Lidar scans during the inspection.
+How does an indoor drone pilot know with confidence that the job is done – that 100% of the infrastructure has been inspected?
+This is a tough challenge in big, closed spaces with repeating, self-like structures where everything looks the same.
+Another benefit of the Scout 137 is that the flight path of the drone is recorded together with the 3D map generated from the 3D LiDAR scans during the inspection.

-Lidar improves asset inspections now and in the future
+LiDAR improves asset inspections now and in the future

 Not only does this give the operator confidence in the completion of a full inspection, it also increases the speed of the activity, reducing asset downtime and thus overall cost.
 The live-streaming capabilities support remote inspection, which offers yet more cost and efficiency benefits.

-The results generated by the 3D Lidar technology also help maintenance engineers to better plan future inspections since both visual and 3D data will be available for the inspection planning process.
+The results generated by the 3D LiDAR technology also help maintenance engineers to better plan future inspections since both visual and 3D data will be available for the inspection planning process.

-Find out more about the capabilities of 3D Lidar and the Scout 137 asset inspection drone by watching this free on-demand webinar.
+Find out more about the capabilities of 3D LiDAR and the Scout 137 asset inspection drone by watching this free on-demand webinar.